privacy-scaling-explorations/zkevm-specs/specs/exp-proof.md

 3. `mul_gadget`: The columns from a multiplication gadget, responsible for validating that each step within the exponentiation trace was multiplied correctly.
 For instance, in the above example we would want to verify that `729 * 729 == 531441 (mod 2^256)`.
 4. `parity_check`: The columns from a multiplication gadget, responsible for checking the parity (odd/even) of the `exponent` at the specific step of exponentiation trace.
 Depending on whether the `exponent` is odd or even, we calculate the `exponent` at the next step.
 5. `padding`: An advice column to indicate whether or not the current row is a padding row.
+6. `is_final`: An advice column to indicate whether or not the current row is the last row in the circuit.

 ## Circuit Constraints